 Data mining and e-discovery solutions are on the rise given how much data law firms generate.
 Now that all data is stored digitally this can be mined for valuable insights.
 This can improve the likelihood of winning a motion by making it possible to analyze how a judge ruled in similar cases.
 Analyzing prior outcomes can also help reduce settlement costs and optimize settlement timing.

-How to choose the right knowledge management software for your law firm
+How to choose the right legal knowledge management software for your law firm

 - Assess your firm's objectives and needs: Start by understanding the specific knowledge management needs and objectives of your law firm.
 Identify the key challenges and pain points, such as collaboration, or locating expertise, and prioritize them accordingly.